belivetech/belivetech.github.io/sdk-guide-for-ios.md

 title: SDK Guide for iOS
 ---

-The BeLive iOS SDK provides the interfaces required to broadcast and playback on iPhone devices along with interactive features.&#x20;
+The BeLive iOS SDK provides the interfaces required to broadcast and playback on iPhone devices along with interactive features.

-The following operations are supported:&#x20;
+The following operations are supported

-• Set up (initialize) SDK&#x20;
+• Set up (initialize) SDK

-• Manage live broadcasting.&#x20;
+• Manage live broadcasting

-• Watch live stream&#x20;
+• Watch live stream

 • Watch Recorded stream